Rewriting Modulo Traced Comonoid Structure: Monoidal theories and hypergraphs

 While one could reason in \(\smc{\generators}\) using the one-dimensional categorical term language, it is more intuitive to reason with \emph{string diagrams}~\cite{joyal1991geometry,selinger2011survey}, which represent \emph{equivalence classes} of terms up to the axioms of SMCs.
 In the language of string diagrams, a generator \(\morph{\phi}{m}{n}\) is drawn as a box \( \iltikzfig{strings/category/generator}[box=\phi,colour=white,dom=m,cod=n] \), the identity \(\id[n]\) as \( \iltikzfig{strings/category/identity}[colour=white,obj=n] \), and the symmetry \(\swap{m}{n}\) as \( \iltikzfig{strings/symmetric/symmetry}[colour=white,obj1=m,obj2=n] \).
 Composite terms will be illustrated as wider boxes \( \iltikzfig{strings/category/f}[box=f,colour=white,dom=m,cod=n] \) to distinguish them from generators.
 Diagrammatic order composition \( \iltikzfig{strings/category/f}[box=f,colour=white,dom=m,cod=n] \seq \iltikzfig{strings/category/f}[box=g,colour=white,dom=n,cod=p] \) is defined as horizontal juxtaposition \( \iltikzfig{strings/category/composition}[box1=f,box2=g,colour=white,dom=m,cod=p] \) and tensor \( \iltikzfig{strings/category/f}[box=f,colour=white,dom=m,cod=n] \tensor \iltikzfig{strings/category/f}[box=g,colour=white,dom=p,cod=q] \) as vertical juxtaposition \( \iltikzfig{strings/monoidal/tensor}[box1=f,box2=g,colour=white,dom1=m,cod1=n,dom2=p,cod2=q] \).

+\begin{rem} String diagrams are not restricted to PROPs, and can be used to provide a graphical notation for any flavour of symmetric monoidal category.
+In this paper we will stick to the PROP case, motivated by our use of monoidal theories containing generators with natural numbers as their domain and codomain. \end{rem}

+\begin{rem} Although we have drawn a generator \(\iltikzfig{strings/category/generator}[box=\phi,colour=white,dom=m,cod=n]\) as a box with a single wire as the input and output, this is actually syntactic sugar for drawing \(m\) and \(n\) individual wires respectively; this avoids cluttering up diagrams with lots of parallel wires.
+A way of turning this syntactic sugar into a formal syntactic construct is discussed in~\cite{wilson2023string}.

+On a related note, we may omit the labels from wires when clear from context; in the absence of such context, a wire with no label can be taken to mean a wire for the object \(1\). \end{rem}

 The power of string diagrams comes from how they `absorb' the equations of SMCs, as shown in \autoref{fig:smc-axioms}.
-One should not think that this is merely a convenient notation; string diagrams for symmetric monoidal categories are a mathematically rigorous language in their own right.
+This is not merely a convenient notation; string diagrams for symmetric monoidal categories are a mathematically rigorous language in their own right.